 c.
 Freedom of Religion

-The law provides for revocation of the citizenship of any naturalized citizen who “has shown by act or speech to be disloyal in any manner whatsoever to the King, country, and people.”
-The MHA later declared that any nationals leaving the country to assist "antinationals," and the families of such persons, would forfeit their citizenship.
+NGOs reported that approximately 9,000 applicants have received citizenship since 2006.
+In June the king granted 137 persons citizenship at a ceremony in Tashichhodzong.
+The law provides for revocation of the citizenship of any naturalized citizen who “has shown by act or speech to be disloyal in any manner whatsoever to the king, country, and people.”
 The law permits reapplication for citizenship after a two-year probationary period.
-The government reissues citizenship upon successful completion of the probation period and a finding that the person in question is not responsible for any act against the government.
-There were no reports of successful application of this provision.
+The government can restore citizenship after successful completion of the probation and a finding that the individual was not responsible for any act against the government.

 Elections and Political Participation

 Recent Elections: The government successfully held national elections in July 2013.
 Voters elected the country’s second National Assembly, the lower house of parliament.
 The opposition People’s Democratic Party won 32 of 47 seats, ousting the former ruling party, the Druk Phensum Tshogpa.
 International observers generally considered the elections free and fair.
 There were no reports of significant irregularities during the election process.